Parents GuideAdd to guide

 - There is a very bloody scene where a man gets stabbed briefly and dies.

-- A man in stabbed, we don't see the wound but there is quite a lot of blood and the scene of him bleeding out goes on a while.
-More emotional than graphic
+- A man in stabbed.
+The wound is not visually shown, but there is quite a lot of blood and him bleeding out goes on for a while.
+More emotional than graphic.

 Frightening & Intense Scenes